Narelda Jacobs: Early life and education

 Jacobs was the youngest of five daughters.
 Her mother was born in Belfast and of Irish and English descent, while her father was a Whadjuk Noongar man and a member of the Stolen Generation.
 He was active in Aboriginal politics, and journalists would often be at their house or talking with him on the phone.
+He was part of the National Aboriginal Conference delegation that to the United Nations in Geneva in 1981.

 Jacobs and her parents were always interested in what was making the news.
 Jacobs says she decided in Year 7 that she wanted to pursue a career in journalism.
 She attended Hampton Senior High School.

 After finishing high school, Jacobs applied to the Western Australian Academy of Performing Arts (WAAPA) but was not accepted.
 She got her first job working at the front desk of the National Native Title Tribunal (NNTT) and soon moved to their media department.
 Shortly afterwards, at 18, Jacobs became pregnant to her boyfriend of two years.
-She got married due to family pressure and her religious upbringing but six months after the birth of her daughter, the marriage ended.
+She got married due to "family pressure and her religious upbringing" but six months after the birth of her daughter, the marriage ended.

 With the support of her family, Jacobs returned to work at the NNTT.
 After working for the NNTT for five years, Jacobs reapplied for WAAPA at the encouragement of her boss.
 She was successful and began a degree in broadcast journalism at WAAPA.